 There are many things to do before this algorithm can achieve the real world, but there is an obvious utility here.
 Factory and warehouse robots can work closely with people without slowing down or risking injury.
 MIT added that it can also be used for other interactions, such as recognizing actions and gestures.
 Robots could better understand human behavior in general.

-It does not determine the distance between the robot and the points on the human body but is engaged in building a safe path to path area.
+It does not determine the distance between the robot and the points on the human body but is engaged in building a safe path to the path area.

 Using this method allows you to improve the performance of the robot.
-So, devices, when people walk past them, usually freeze in place, so as not to hurt them and not cause injury.
+So, devices, when people walk past them, usually freeze in place so as not to hurt them and not cause injury.
 The algorithm helps the mechanism to build a safer trajectory of movement, which not only does not harm the person but also allows you to not interrupt work.